Close

 Novelist K-8® Plus and NoveList® Plus

 NoveList®K-8 Plus has an easy-to-use interface with a single search bar that makes finding books and other content quick and simple.
-This database contains information on over 70 000 fiction titles.
+This database contains information on over 70,000 fiction titles.

 NoveList®Plus helps you find your next great read.
-With well over 200 000 fiction and readable nonfiction titles included, plus feature content including lists of award-winning books, Book Discussion Guides, BookTalks, Recommended Reads and more, NoveList® Plus is a complete reader's resource.
+With well over 200,000 fiction and readable nonfiction titles included, plus feature content including lists of award-winning books, Book Discussion Guides, BookTalks, Recommended Reads and more, NoveList® Plus is a complete reader's resource.

-Pressreader--7,000 magazines and newspapers in 60 different languages
+PressReader--7,000 magazines and newspapers in 60 different languages

-Pressreader offers 7,000 magazines and newspapers in 60 different languages.
+PressReader offers 7,000 magazines and newspapers in 60 different languages.
 Read instantly, or download for later.
 Access on a mobile device or desktop.
 Unlimited downloads with free access with your library card/PIN.
-Pressreader app is available in App Store and Google Play Store.
+PressReader app is available in App Store and Google Play Store.
 Click Sign In, and choose "Library or Group", search and select "Georgina Public Library (Offsite)", and login with your 14-digit library card number (no spaces) and your PIN and start reading.
 Tip: If you see the green coffee cup in the top left corner of the screen, you have successfully logged in.

 *Please note, users will need to sign in with your library card and PIN every 30 days.